khaledconsilium/khaledconsilium/README.md

 - 👋 Hi, I’m Khaled Arafat
-- 👀 I’m interested in learning more about Poweshell and latest technoliges
+- 👀 I’m interested in learning more about Poweshell and latest MS features
 - 🌱 I’m currently working as IT-Operation
 - 💞️ I’m looking to collaborate on Powershell and JQ